oasis10702/create-todo-app/README.md

 ## Add Firebase to Your Project

-- Go to [Firebase Console](https://console.firebase.google.com/), and create a new project called create-todo-app.
+- Go to [Firebase Console](https://console.firebase.google.com/), and create a new project.

 - Create a new Realtime Database and make Firebase Authentication with Google account available.

 - Create config file in this project, and put your API key, projectID, databaseURL and authDomain into it.

 ```